 Hant Blog

-Raw Honey vs. Supermarket Honey: Where do the nutrients go?
+Raw Honey vs. Supermarket Honey: Where Do the Nutrients Go?

 Honey is not just a sweetener.
 It is a complex natural product full of enzymes, minerals, and antioxidants.
-But did you know that most commercial honey largely loses these valuable properties before it reaches your cupboard?
+But did you know that most commercial honey loses these valuable properties long before it reaches your cupboard?
 What is raw honey?
-Raw honey is honey that comes directly from the beehive (only coarsely filtered) and is not heated or industrially processed.
-This preserves all the natural substances: Enzymes (important for digestion) Antioxidants (natural protectors) Pollen (with essential micronutrients) Vitamins and minerals The three ways the industry removes nutrients Most supermarket honey undergoes three processes that severely reduce its nutritional value: Heating (The dealbreaker) Honey is heated to prevent crystallization and keep the product liquid longer.
-Unfortunately, above 40–42 °C enzymes and antioxidants lose their effectiveness.
+Raw honey is honey that comes straight from the beehive (only coarsely filtered) and is not heated or industrially processed.
+This preserves all the natural substances: Enzymes (important for digestion) Antioxidants (natural protectors) Pollen (with essential micronutrients) Vitamins and minerals The three ways the industry removes nutrients Most supermarket honey undergoes three processes that severely reduce its nutritional value: Heating (The dealbreaker) Honey is heated to prevent crystallization and keep it liquid longer.
+Unfortunately, above 40–42 °C, enzymes and antioxidants lose their effectiveness.
 You end up with a nice, liquid, but biologically inferior sweetener.
 Filtering (The mystery) Honey is heavily filtered to remove pollen and particles.
 This creates a commercially clear product, but pollen is actually a carrier of valuable vitamins and minerals.
 This filtering is done purely for aesthetics, not for your health.
 Blending (The distraction) Supermarket honey is often a ‘blend’ of EU and non-EU honey, without transparency about the origin.
 The quality of this foreign honey can vary greatly.
-Our honey is 100% EU origin, harvested only in Bulgaria.
+Our honey is 100% EU-origin, harvested only in Bulgaria.
 No blend, just pure transparency.
 Why you should choose raw honey Raw honey is more than just a sweetener; it is an unprocessed treasure from nature.
 Choosing raw honey means choosing pure quality.
 Here are the main reasons why you should opt for the unheated, unprocessed variety: 1.
 Preservation of natural protectors Raw honey is never heated.
 This is crucial because heating destroys the most valuable properties.
-Our honey therefore retains: Enzymes: These contribute to the natural antibacterial and antifungal properties of honey.
+Our honey therefore retains: Enzymes: These contribute to honey’s natural antibacterial and antifungal effects.
 Antioxidants (polyphenols): These substances help protect your body against free radicals, which is beneficial for overall health.
-Pollen: Pollen is a miniature nutritional bomb.
+Pollen: Pollen is a miniature nutritional powerhouse.
 It contains proteins, amino acids, and traces of vitamins and minerals.
 This is completely absent in most filtered honey.
-2. A sign of true quality Most honey is heated to remain nicely liquid.
+2. A sign of true quality Most honey is heated to stay nicely liquid.
 Raw honey shows the opposite: Natural crystallization: The fact that raw honey hardens over time is proof of quality.
 It means the product is unheated and the natural sugars remain in their original state.
 Full traceability: Raw honey often comes from transparent, small-scale sources (like our Bulgarian honey).
 This contrasts with the often blended and heavily processed supermarket honey, whose exact origin is unclear.
 3. Traditional use and digestion The active, unprocessed components in raw honey support the body in various ways: Soothing effect: It is a proven, traditional remedy to soothe the throat.
 Prebiotic support: Raw honey naturally contains prebiotic substances that help support the growth of ‘good’ bacteria in your gut flora.
-Choosing raw honey means choosing a product that is as close to nature as possible, with all original benefits intact.
+Choosing raw honey means choosing a product that stays as close to nature as possible, with all its original benefits intact.

 De Honingfraude Voorbij: Waarom jij nooit een 'gemengde' pot moet kopen